vegaprotocol/vegacapsule/install_vega_bins.md

 vegacapsule version
 ```
 ### Install binaries to custom path
-Install latest version of binaries to given path:
+Install the latest version of the vega binaries to given path:

 2. A
 ```bash